oscdev-io/birdplan/tests/t40_bgp/t80_filtering/README.md

 In terms of test "test_bgp_filtering_origin_as_filtered":
 - ExaBGP e1 should export a route where the origin AS is filtered and not allowed.

+In terms of test "test_bgp_filtering_peer_as_filtered_allowed":
+- ExaBGP e1 should export a route where the first AS is filtered, but allowed.

+In terms of test "test_bgp_filtering_peer_as_filtered":
+- ExaBGP e1 should export a route where the first AS is filtered and not allowed.

 In terms of test "test_bgp_filtering_prefix_filtered_allowed":
 - ExaBGP e1 should export a route where the prefix is filtered, but allowed.